imhicihu/ISKM2017/Guidelines_connection_streaming.md

 * Fully charge your mobile or notebook's battery.
 We won't supply electricity during the event.
 (VERIFY THIS)
 * No food.
 No drinks on both rooms.
 * Photos without flash can be taken along the meeting.
 (VERIFY THIS)
-* The streaming event can not be recorded in any known electronic form up to date.
+* The event can not be recorded in any known electronic form up to date.

 ##Miscellaneous
 * _Common sense rules everything._